OWEN TRONSDAL GOT HIS OWN STERN-WHEELER,

 Tony wouldn't say how much the boat cost, but did admit "you could buy a nice house, I mean, a nice modern house, for the price of this boat."

 The first thing Tony did when he decided to proceed was hire the best boat builder he could find.
-This was Howard Boling, a commercial fisherman in season and a boat builder in the off season.
+This was Howard Boling, a commercial fisherman in season and a boat builder in the offseason.

-The vessel contained an 180-HP GMC Gray Marine Diesel engine for power that took it easily at eight knots.
+The vessel contained a 180-HP GMC Gray Marine Diesel engine for power that took it easily at eight knots.
 The paddle is 10-ft in diameter and 11-ft wide.
 The boat itself was built 65-ft overall in length and 18-ft in beam.

 The hull is 100% Alaska cedar and only galvanized bolts were used throughout.
 An extra slab of concrete five and one-half inches thick backs up the heavy decking in the bow.
 "No deadhead is going to poke through and sink this baby," Tronsdal said.

 The wheel itself is a masterpiece.
 Two young men in Mt.
 Vernon High School, Bill and Albert Olson, asked if they could have the privilege of outfitting the paddle-wheeler with its wheel.
-One brother worked on it two years and when he graduated from shop class a second brother moved in to finish the job.
+One brother worked on it for two years and when he graduated from shop class a second brother moved in to finish the job.
 It is five feet in diameter and made of mahogany and teak.

 Tronsdal was asked to sell his blueprints.

 "There aren't any.
 This baby came right out of my head.
 I just drew a picture of what I wanted and some details and Boling started building her.
 And who's there to go to for advice on building a stern-wheeler?
 Nobody.
 They're all dead and gone."

 The vessel was named after Tony's son, John Edward Tronsdal.
 He was 10 years old at the time, the same age as when Tronsdal saw his first sternwheeler.

 Text by Willis Tucker for The Skagit Herald, 22 March 1966